-Beck explained how his collaboration with Orbit worked, "[Orbit] sent over a bunch of ideas he had, I picked one I liked, he came over and I wrote some lyrics, put some guitar on it.
+In one interview, Beck explained his collaboration with Orbit, "[Orbit] sent over a bunch of ideas he had, I picked one I liked, he came over and I wrote some lyrics, put some guitar on it.
 We had a couple of nice chats and his process is fairly similar to the way we recorded Odelay

 , using computers and I was able to improvise for an hour or two and then from that we took from that what the song was.
 So he's a builder, an arranger, a composer."

 The song was originally intended for Orbit's solo album, which was moving at a slow pace.
 Then the Charlie's Angels

 people asked to use the song as a big single for the soundtrack.
 Coming after Sea Change